ttm/ttm.github.io/_posts/2017-10-04-list-of-workstation-enhancements.markdown

 	- send each message to IRC channels?
 * Plugin to generate images for equations and import images to VIM's interface.
 Useful for presentations.
+* Plugin for dealing with the .swp and .swo files

 * Work with compilation of latex files from inside vim.